 Okay, Take Me To Your Leader.

-Right now the youth group has 5 lay leaders who love our youth and want to see them grow in Christ.
+Right now the youth group has a youth spiritual formation intern and 5 lay leaders who love our youth and want to see them grow in Christ.
 We care about child safety: Everyone who works with children or youth at FBC must submit information for and pass a KBI background check.